Image

 DWI Administrative Hearing Lawyer Bridgeton, MO.
 If you have been arrested for DWI/DUI near Bridgeton, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
 The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Bridgeton, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Bridgeton, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Bridgeton, MO.
+Don’t wait until it’s too late.
+You have only 15 days after your arrest to request this hearing.
+A Combs Waterkotte Bridgeton, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
+Call (314) 900-HELP or reach out online for a free consultation with one of our expert Bridgeton, MO DWI/DUI defense attorneys before the deadline passes.

 • Protect Your License